Tier 4 (General) visa - applying outside of the UK

 - You are doing a postgraduate level course of 9 months or longer.

 More information on bringing your dependants with you is available from the UKCISA website http://www.ukcisa.org.uk/Information--Advice/Visas-and-Immigration/Dependants

 You will need to complete a separate on-line application form for each dependant available from here https://visas-immigration.service.gov.uk/apply-visa-type/dependant.

 You must make your preparations well in advance.
 It is particularly important that you ensure that your finances are arranged and that you have organised suitable accommodation for you and your family.

 You should refer to the ‘PBS Dependant Policy Guidance’ that is available on the UKVI web pages https://www.gov.uk/government/publications/guidance-for-dependants-of-uk-visa-applicants-tiers-1-2-4-5.

 When can I collect my BRP?

-If your visa application is successful, you will be issued with a temporary 'vignette' visa on your passport which is valid for 30 days from the date you indicated as your intended travel date in your visa application.
+If your visa application is successful, you will be issued with a entry 'vignette' visa on your passport which is valid for 30 days (90 days during the Covid-19 pandemic) from the date you indicated as your intended travel date in your visa application.
 The vignette is proof only of your permission to enter the UK.
-If you do not travel to the UK within this 30 day period, your visa will expire and you will need to apply and pay for another 30 day visa.
+If you do not travel to the UK within this 30 day (90 days during the Covid-19 pandemic) period, your entry visa will expire and you will need to apply and pay for another entry visa.
 You will also be issued with a decision letter from the Home Office which will give you instructions on how to collect your biometric residence permit.

 Your final visa will be issued as a biometric residence permit, also known as a BRP.
 You must collect your BRP within 10 days of arrival in the UK from the main Post Office in Aberystwyth, the main Post Office is located inside the branch of W.H.
 Smiths, 36 Terrace Road, Aberystwyth, Dyfed SY23 2AB.